willfindlay/bpfbox-presentation/ccsw/notes.md

   augmented by directives.

-- Rules specify access to various system objects, and generally take an identifier to specify the object and one or more modes of access.
+- Rules specify access to various system objects, and generally take an identifier, such as a pathname, to specify the object and one or more modes of access.

 - Directives are used to augment blocks of rules and are written using a special syntax.
-In general, directives can either be used to specify an action that should be taken on a group of riles, or to specify additional context for a group of rules.
+In general, directives can either be used to specify an action that should be taken on a group of rules, or to specify additional context for a group of rules.

 # Slide 12: Taints and Transitions